mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-16-Delegation-of-Control-and-Tiered-Administrative-Boundaries/README.md

 The delegated admin account was tested from a management workstation, `MRTG-CLIENT-01`, instead of directly from the domain controller.
 The account was granted Remote Desktop access only to the management workstation and was denied interactive logon on the domain controller.

-The lab validated both the positive and negative sides of least privilege:
+The lab validated both sides of least privilege:

 - The delegated admin could reset a standard user password within the scoped Users OU.
 - The delegated admin could not reset an admin account password outside the delegated scope.